-B. Class 3A & 4A - Regional play shall begin on Monday, May 26, 2014.
+B. Class 3A/4A - Regional play shall begin on Monday, May 20, 2013.
 All play will follow the schedule below, as determined by the number of teams in a respective bracket.

+Regional Quarterfinals: Monday, May 26, 2014 (The Memorial Day holiday is scheduled as a day of state tournament competition.)

-Regional Preliminaries: Monday, May 26, 2014 (If necessary, at the site of the highest seed.)
+These games will be played at the site of the highest seed.